Back to all posts

 Coordinates in a table are useful, but you'll usually want them in a specific format:

-• CSV / spreadsheet — for analysis, mail merge, or importing into another tool.
-Columns for name, address, latitude, longitude, and the original note.
+• CSV / spreadsheet, for analysis, mail merge, or importing into another tool.
+See Google Maps to Excel or Google Sheets for a ready-made spreadsheet with columns for name, address, latitude, longitude, and the note.

-• GPX — for Garmin units and offline navigation apps.
+• GPX, for Garmin units and offline navigation apps.
 See Google Maps to GPX.

-• GeoJSON — for web maps and GIS tools like QGIS.
+• GeoJSON, for web maps and GIS tools like QGIS.

 Takeout Tools exports all four directly from the extracted list, so you go from a shared link to a ready-to-use file without touching a spreadsheet formula.